 In writing and revising your essay you should consult the History

 Department Writing Guidelines and Grading Standards.
-Additionally, you might find a visit to the Lewis & Clark Writing Center and the following two

-Finally, be sure to edit and proofread your essay thoroughly before
+Additionally, you might find a visit to the Lewis & Clark Writing Center and the following reference works helpful: Finally, be sure to edit and proofread your essay thoroughly before